The Internal Hostage: Paying the Ransom to Finally be Seen

 The Risk to be Seen was a muscle atrophied from years of surviving on breadcrumbs.
 I paid the ransom to learn a new art: the resonance of showing up for myself.

-When the program ended, the three women who said “yes” to staying together began as a wobbly accountability spin off.
+When the program ended, four of us said “yes” to staying together.
+It began as a wobbly accountability spin-off.
 Even then it was hard to be seen.
 It’s one thing to hold space for a client’s trauma; it’s another to let three other women see your own professional exhaustion and messiness.

 Recently, closing in on two years, we all finally met.
 In Texas.
 To celebrate a milestone for our friend.
 Embodying joy while witnessing theirs was a somatic screenshot.
 It’s a memory I recall the moment I feel myself start to shrink.
 I can feel my entire being light up with warmth and lightness.